Pedro Zerolo: Tributes to Pedro Zerolo

 On 11 December 2015, Radio Club Tenerife Cadena Ser granted him the "Teide de Oro Award" posthumously.

 In July 2015 the City Council of Madrid decided to change the name of the Plaza de Vázquez de Mella to the Plaza de Pedro Zerolo in honor of him.
 The plaza was inaugurated on 14 May 2016 in the Madrid neighborhood of Chueca.
 The mayor of Madrid, Manuela Carmena; General Secretary of the PSOE, Pedro Sánchez; the General Secretary of the PSOE-Madrid, Sara Hernández; and members of the LGBTI collective were all present at the inauguration.

 Other dedications such as a square in the south of Tenerife in the Villa de Adeje, and a garden by Elche (province of Alicante) were honored in his name.

 Malaga, Murcia and San Cristóbal de La Laguna in Tenerife have plans to dedicate either squares or streets in his name.
 Lastly, Alcázar de San Juan plans to dedicate an open-air theater in his honor as well.

 The Cabildo de Tenerife declared Pedro Zerolo Illustrious Son of Tenerife on 14 June 2019.

+June 26, 2025 Riba-Roja de Turia unveiled the Passeig de Pedro Zerolo in honor of their first pride event.